 Exam/dressing rooms and restrooms maintain the patient's right to privacy.
-Practices which maintain privacy through the use of doors or other types of barriers receive full credit.
+Practices which maintain privacy using doors or other types of barriers receive full credit.
 If the dressing rooms or restrooms do not have doors, the practice receives no credit.